Plain English Summary

 Background and study aims:

 Most preventable hospital deaths are due to errors on general wards.
-We know that ward staff can tell us about major safety problems they see each day, but turning that knowledge into safer care has been difficult.
-We want to find out if a daily safety briefing for medical ward staff helps to improve the quality and safety of care for their patients.
+Ward staff can report major safety problems they see each day, but turning that knowledge into safer care has been difficult.
+The aim of this study is to find out whether a daily safety briefing for medical ward staff helps to improve the quality and safety of care for their patients.

 Who can participate?

-Staff in seven different clinical areas, in two hospitals, will be asked to use the HEADS-UP safety briefing.
+Staff in seven different clinical areas in two hospitals

 What does the study involve?